com-lihaoyi/utest/readme.md

 Running code before and after test suites
 -----------------------------------------

-If you're looking for something similar to before all, you can add your code to the object body, and you can also use lazy val to delay the initialization until the test suite object is created.
+If you're looking for something like `utestBeforeAll`, you can add your code to the object body, and you can also use lazy val to delay the initialization until the test suite object is created.

 uTest offers the `utestAfterAll` method that you can override on any test suite, this method is invoked after running the entire test suite.